Sakshi-21-Hub/Deepfake/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions and suggestions are highly appreciated!
+Feel free to fork the repository and submit a pull request with improvements or new features.

 ## License